|

 44 and whoever would be first among you must be slave of all.

-45 For the Son of man also came not to be served but to serve, and to give his life as a ransom for many."
+45 For the Son of man also came not to be served but to serve, and to give his life as a ransom for many.""What is exalted among men is an abomination in the sight of God."

 11 The Pharisee stood and prayed thus with himself, 'God, I thank thee that I am not like other men, extortioners, unjust, adulterers, or even like this tax collector.